-FIRE HAZARD!
-Your model is able to use LiPo batteries.
+batteries.
 Charging and discharging batteries has the potential for fire, explosion, serious injury, and property damage if not performed per the instructions.
 Before use, read and follow all manufacturer's instructions, warnings, and precautions.
 In addition, Lithium Polymer (LiPo) batteries pose a SEVERE risk of fire if not properly handled per the instructions and require special care and handling procedures for long life and safe operation.
 LiPo batteries are intended only for advanced users that are educated on the risks associated with LiPo battery use.
-Traxxas does not recommend that anyone under the age of 14 use or handle LiPo battery packs without the supervision of a knowledgeable and responsible adult.
+Traxxas does not recommend that anyone under the age of 18 use or handle LiPo battery packs without the supervision of a knowledgeable and responsible adult.
 Dispose of used batteries according to the instructions.

-Important Warnings for users of Lithium Polymer (LiPo) batteries:
+Important Warnings for users of Lithium Polymer (LiPo batteries:

-- LiPo batteries have a minimum safe discharge voltage threshold that should not be exceeded.
+- Your model is able to use LiPo batteries.
+LiPo batteries have a minimum safe discharge voltage threshold that should not be exceeded.
 The electronic speed control is equipped with built-in Low-Voltage Detection that alerts the driver when LiPo batteries have reached their minimum voltage (discharge) threshold.
 It is the driver's responsibility to stop immediately to prevent the battery pack from being discharged below its safe minimum threshold. - Low-Voltage Detection is just one part of a comprehensive plan for safe LiPo battery use.
 It is critical to follow all instructions for safe and proper charging, use, and storage of LiPo batteries.
 Make sure you understand how to use your LiPo batteries.
 If you have questions about LiPo battery usage, please consult with your local hobby dealer or contact the battery manufacturer.
-As a reminder, all batteries should be recycled at the end of their useful life. - ONLY use a Lithium Polymer (LiPo) balance charger with a balance adapter port to charge LiPo batteries.
-Never use NiMH or NiCadtype chargers or charge modes to charge LiPo batteries.
-DO NOT charge with a NiMH-only charger.
-The use of a NiMH or NiCad charger or charge mode will damage the batteries and may cause fire and personal injury. - NEVER charge LiPo battery packs in series or parallel.
-Charging packs in series or parallel may result in improper charger cell recognition and an improper charging rate that may lead to overcharging, cell imbalance, cell damage, and fire.
+As a reminder, all batteries should be recycled at the end of their useful life. - ONLY use a Traxxas iD charger to charge Traxxas iD batteries.
+ONLY use a Lithium Polymer (LiPo) balance charger with a balance adapter port to charge LiPo batteries.
+Never use NiMH or NiCad-type chargers or charge modes to charge LiPo batteries.
+DO NOT charge LiPo batteries with a NiMH-only charger.
+The use of a NiMH or NiCad charger or charge mode will damage LiPo batteries and may cause fire, personal injury, and/or property damage.

-- ALWAYS inspect your LiPo batteries carefully before charging.
+- NEVER charge LiPo battery packs in series or parallel.
+Charging packs in series or parallel may result in improper charger cell recognition and an improper charging rate that may lead to overcharging, cell imbalance, cell damage, and fire. - ALWAYS inspect your LiPo batteries carefully before charging.
 Look for any loose leads or connectors, damaged wire insulation, damaged cell packaging, impact damage, fluid leaks, swelling (a sign of internal damage), cell deformity, missing labels, or any other damage or irregularity.
 If any of these conditions are observed, do not charge or use the battery pack.
 Follow the disposal instructions included with your battery to properly and safely dispose of the battery. - DO NOT store or charge LiPo batteries with or around other batteries or battery packs of any type, including other LiPos. - Store and transport your battery pack(s) in a cool dry place.
 DO NOT store in direct sunlight.
 DO NOT allow the storage temperature to exceed 140°F or 60°C, such as in the trunk of a car, or the cells may be damaged and create a fire risk. - DO NOT disassemble LiPo batteries or cells. - DO NOT attempt to build your own LiPo battery pack from loose cells.

-Charging and handling precautions for all battery types
+Charging and handling precautions for all battery types: